sourcegraph/kustomize/README.md

 The new set of Kustomize components and overlays provide more flexibility in creating an overlay that suits your deployments and eliminates the need to clone the deployment repository.

-IMPORTANT: Only works with Sourcegraph v4.2.1+
+IMPORTANT: Only works with Sourcegraph version TBA

 ## Kustomize